 The covariate data is represented as a Pandas DataFrame indexed by the sample ID.
 Each column represents a single covariate.
-It is assumed that there are no missing covariate values.
-There is no need to standardize the covariates.
-GloWGR automatically standardizes the data before usage if necessary.
+It is assumed that there are no missing covariate values, and that the covariates are standardized with zero mean and unit (unbiased) variance.